 In the previous example, we have changed the directories one by one with multiple

 cd commands.
 We can also specify multiple directories in a single

 cd command.
 In this example, we will change to the

 Change To Directory Name with Spaces

-Directory names can be upper case, lower case and provide some special characters like space.
+Directory names can be upper case, lower case, and provide some special characters like space.
 While navigating between directories with spaces we have to take care of the directory name.
 In order to prevent errors, we can use a double quote for the directory name with spaces or for the whole path like below.
-For example, in order to change directory to the
+For example, in order to change the directory to the

 Program Files we should use

 > cd "Program Files"

 In order to change one level upper or parent directory typing, the whole path is not feasible.
 We can use

 .. double dot which simply references one level upper or parent directory.